hikui/EMControllerManager/README.en.md

 * `Test1` and `Test2` are controller names.
 You can name that as you wish.
 And when you are using `createViewControllerInstanceNamed:withPropertyValues:`, the parameter `Named` should follow this field.
 * `ClassName` is the real class name of the view controller.
 It should match the interface name.
 If you fill a wrong value to this field, the `createViewControllerInstanceNamed:withPropertyValues:` is impossible to create an instance (will return `nil`), and you will receive a warning, though this won't crash your app.
 * `Description` and `Tag` are optional, actually they are just comments (JSON doesn't support comments, so I have to use a redundant field).
 * `Dependencies` are something that can be injected into the new instance.
-It support all basic types that are supported both by JSON and Objective C, e.g. string, int, float, bool.
+It supports all basic types that are supported both by JSON and Objective C, e.g. string, int, float, bool.
 Furthermore, you can inject another controller name that are configured in this file.
 The manager will create an instance of that class and inject it.
 However, you should pay attention that if you want to inject a string rather than a configured class reference, you need to add an `'@'` as the prefix, otherwise the string will be recognized as the controller name of another configured class.
+Also, a recursive dependency is not allowed.

-Also, you can use a plist instead, the rules are the same as that for JSON.
+You can use a plist instead, the rules are the same as that for JSON.

 ## Additional configuration
-Besides configuration files, you can also add configurations dynamically in your code.
+Besides configuration files, you can add configurations dynamically in your code.

 Here is an example: